Equivariant K-theory, groupoids and proper actions: The completion theorem

-The spectral sequence $E$ is a spectral sequence of $ K_{\G}^*(G_0) $-modules.
-Assume $ K_{\G}^*(G_0) $ is a Noetherian ring.
-All elements in these spectral sequences are finitely generated, so we can form the following spectral sequence of pro-rings:
+This is a spectral sequence of $ K_{\G}^*(\G_0) $-modules.
+Let us assume that $\G$ is finite so that $ K_{\G}^*(\G_0) $ is a Noetherian ring.
+All elements in these spectral sequences are finitely generated, and so by the previous lemma, the functor taking a $ K_{\G}^*(\G_0) $-module $M$ to the pro-group $\{ M/I_{\G}^nM \} $ is exact and we can form the following spectral sequence of pro-rings: